LycheeGUO/lizhi/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Lizhi is a PhD candidate dedicated to advancing the health and well-being of older adults through cognitive neuroscience, social determinants, and imaging analysis.
-Always eager to learn and collaborate, Lizhi welcomes connections with fellow researchers who share similar interests.
-If you are interested in Lizhi's research or would like to explore collaboration opportunities, please feel free to contact via email at [guolz@link.cuhk.edu.hk](mailto:guolz@link.cuhk.edu.hk).
+Lizhi is a PhD candidate dedicated to  the health and well-being of older adults through cognitive neuroscience, social determinants, and imaging analysis.
+Always eager to learn new things and deepen expertise in the field, Lizhi is enthusiastic about exploring innovative approaches in aging research.
+For more information, please contact Lizhi at [guolz@link.cuhk.edu.hk](mailto:guolz@link.cuhk.edu.hk).[](<mailto: guolz@link.cuhk.edu.hk>)